Cole-Dylewski/alpaca-databricks-market-data-poc/README.md

 ## Overview

-This project is a proof-of-concept data engineering pipeline that demonstrates how financial market data can be ingested from multiple public and free data sources into Databricks using Apache Spark and Delta Lake.
+This project is a proof-of-concept data engineering pipeline that demonstrates how financial market data can be ingested from Yahoo Finance into Databricks using Apache Spark and Delta Lake.
 The primary goal is to showcase modern lakehouse design patterns, incremental ingestion techniques, and Spark-based analytical transformations in a Databricks environment.

-The project supports multiple market data sources, including Alpaca (optional, requires API keys) and other public/free data sources that can be used without authentication.
-This makes the repository easily cloneable and usable by anyone without requiring API keys or secrets.
+The project uses Yahoo Finance as the sole data source, which requires no API keys and makes the repository easily cloneable and usable by anyone without requiring authentication or secrets.

 The project is intentionally scoped as a technical demonstration rather than a production system.
 It emphasizes clarity, correctness, and architectural best practices over enterprise-scale operational complexity.